We are searching for you. Please wait...

 History

-GAME is a Danish based street sport SGO founded in 2002.
-The organization is lead by a voluntary board and managed by a dedicated team working from HQ in Copenhagen and country and partner offices in EMEA.
+GAME is an international street sports SGO founded in 2002.
+The organization is led by a voluntary board and managed by a diverse team working from the various offices across the 10 countries in EMEA where GAME is engaged.

 GAME has turned to the idea of using sports as a vehicle for social change and through the years the organization has gained extensive experiences, which has allowed for the development of innovative methods to support the SDG agenda.

 The youth leaders in GAME are called Playmakers.
-An important part of GAME’s activities is thus to offer training to young people in order to empower them to take a role as peer-to-peer sports instructors and role models.
-This model of investing in capacity building of youth has proven itself as a sustainable way of creating impact.
+An important part of GAME’s activities is thus to offer training to the +1,000 Playmakers and empower them to become peer-to-peer sports instructors and role models.
+This model of investing in capacity building of youth has proven itself as a highly effective way of creating impact and was in 2024 recognized in Greenland where...

 Read more

-GAME is a Danish based street sport SGO founded in 2002.
-The organization is lead by a voluntary board and managed by a dedicated team working from HQ in Copenhagen and country and partner offices in EMEA.
+GAME is an international street sports SGO founded in 2002.
+The organization is led by a voluntary board and managed by a diverse team working from the various offices across the 10 countries in EMEA where GAME is engaged.

 GAME has turned to the idea of using sports as a vehicle for social change and through the years the organization has gained extensive experiences, which has allowed for the development of innovative methods to support the SDG agenda.

 The youth leaders in GAME are called Playmakers.
-An important part of GAME’s activities is thus to offer training to young people in order to empower them to take a role as peer-to-peer sports instructors and role models.
-This model of investing in capacity building of youth has proven itself as a sustainable way of creating impact.
+An important part of GAME’s activities is thus to offer training to the +1,000 Playmakers and empower them to become peer-to-peer sports instructors and role models.
+This model of investing in capacity building of youth has proven itself as a highly effective way of creating impact and was in 2024 recognized in Greenland where the Playmakers received the Jonathan Award.

 Show less